HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 srun ./laplace.mpiompi
 ```

-### On the supercomputer LUMI-C
+### On the supercomputer LUMI

-On the supercomputer LUMI-C, an MPI module is loaded in the environment `cray-mpich` (as described [here](https://docs.lumi-supercomputer.eu/development/compiling/prgenv/#compile-an-mpi-program))
+On the supercomputer LUMI, an MPI module is loaded in the environment `cray-mpich` (as described [here](https://docs.lumi-supercomputer.eu/development/compiling/prgenv/#compile-an-mpi-program))

 ```console
 $ module load cray-mpich